-Given a body of text, will use the language and return.
+Given a body of text, will use the langdetect library to detect the text language and return.

 Parameters text - The body of text to analyse.

 Returns The language code (e.g. EN for English).

 coast_core.clarity_of_writing.execute_clarity_of_writing_check (article_text) Runs a complete end-to-end analysis of clarity of writing using all other functions.